Quintin1995/Uncertainty-Quantification-Prostate-MRI/README.md

 - **DIRECT with Averages**
   Hosts the DIRECT repository for creating the reconstructions.
   *Location:* `/home1/p290820/repos/direct-with-averages`

+### .gitignore Assets
+Databases have been excluded from the repo and are available upon request.

 ### Reconstructions Storage
 - **Reconstructions Directory**